cyborgcnc/CYBORGCNC__RRVC3MOD/README.md

 I will be placing all the models I used to mod this printer here over time.
 You can find me on the Facebook Group, so post there if you have any questions.

-If you like these mods, you can buy me a beer, of a cup of coffee!
+If you like these mods, you can buy me a beer, or a cup of coffee!

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VXUVGCPD7RFSA)